II-Spirit-II/docker-nextcloud/README.md

 ### Recommendations: 🔍

 Normally, once `server.crt` and `server.key` are created in your directory named SSL, everything should work when launching with `docker compose up -d`.
-However, it is strongly recommended to modify the database and Nextcloud environment in the env files for file by changing the password, user etc...:
+However, it is strongly recommended to modify the database and Nextcloud environment in the env files by changing the password, user etc...:

 - `db.env` => database environment
 - `nextcloud.env` => Nextcloud environment